martinm43/stroman/README.md

 Performes binomial regression based on run differential and adjusted net rating.

-3. last_day_update.py
+3. global_update.py
-Updates the mlb database based on the previous day's games.
+Updates multiple games (N days in the past via command line update)

 4. long_dict_inserter.py
 A function created for the purpose of